 Cyber threats are evolving.
 In 2023 alone, notable supply chain breaches like the MOVEit attack impacted thousands of organizations, exposing millions of records.
 The Identity Theft Resource Center (ITRC) reported 3,205 data compromises in 2023, up 78% year-over-year.

-In 2023 Cost of a Data Breach Report, the global average breach cost reached $4.45 million, the highest ever, a 2.3% rise from 2022.
-A notable fact, companies that responded in under 200 days saved approximately $1 million per breach compared to those that took longer.
+In IBM’s 2023 Cost of a Data Breach Report, the global average breach cost reached $4.45 million, the highest ever.
+Companies that responded in under 200 days saved approximately $1 million per breach compared to those that took longer.

-Not all Incident Response services deliver equal value.
+Not all incident response service providers deliver equal value.
 Before signing on, evaluate prospects against these benchmarks:

 1. 24/7 Availability & Accelerated SLAs